JSaprah/Smart-Tech-Repair/README.md

 - Enable user profile where the user can edit their personal information.
 - Remove the email field from request, instead make this in the User table mandatory
 - Add more graphics, such as the Samsung and Apple logo
+- Add delete button on the details screen to make it easier to delete the request in one click.
+- Add notes option only for the Admin so that notes can be added by the technician.

 ## Testing